Amrita: Sikhism

 O Nanak, the Ambrosial Naam is forever the Giver of peace; drinking in this Amrit, all hunger is satisfied.

 Buddhism

-Buddha is called as "Amata Santam" in Pali Literature.
+Amṛta (Pali: amata; Tibetan: ’chi med/bdud rtsi; Chinese: 甘露; pinyin: gānlù, rōmaji: kanro) symbolizes immortality, liberation, and spiritual purity.
+The term describes the "nectar" or "ambrosia" of the Trāyastriṃśa heaven, a divine substance consumed by gods (devas) to confer immortality.
+This association extends to Buddhist teachings, which are often referred to as the "sweet rain of Dharma" (dharmavarṣam amṛtam).

+In doctrinal contexts, amṛta often refers to the ultimate goal of spiritual practice: liberation (vimokṣa).
+Nirvāṇa is described as "deathless," likened to an elixir that brings serenity and clarity to the enlightened person.
+Practitioners are said to metaphorically and physically "touch the deathless element" during profound spiritual experiences.

+Amṛta is also associated with healing substances, including the five divine nectars (pañcāmṛta): milk, ghee, butter, honey, and sugar.
+In Tibetan Buddhism, these are incorporated into tantric rituals, where they are transformed into offerings in a skull cup (kapāla).
+Pills made from amṛta (bdud rtsi ril bu) are sometimes distributed by religious figures for spiritual and physical benefits.

 Theravada Buddhism

 According to Thanissaro Bhikkhu, "the deathless" refers to the deathless dimension of the mind which is dwelled in permanently after nibbana.

 In the Amata Sutta, the Buddha advises monks to stay with the four Satipatthana: "Monks, remain with your minds well-established in these four establishings of mindfulness.
 Don't let the deathless be lost to you."

 In the questions for Nagasena, King Milinda asks for evidence that the Buddha once lived, wherein Nagasena describes evidence of the Dhamma in a simile:

 Chinese Buddhism

 Chinese Buddhism describes Amrita (甘露 (gānlù)) as blessed water, food, or other consumable objects often produced through merits of chanting mantras.